 New hire sales training is failing.
-The ramp time for new hires (those with less than 1 year of tenure), is trending down 12% in 2011.
+The ramp time for new hires (those with less than 1 year of tenure), is trending down 12% last year.
 The ramp time for full sales productivity measures the time it takes for a new sales person to reach 100% of the monthly sales goal.

 Current Ramp Time to Full Productivity Metrics

 The time between a new salesperson’s start date and achievement of full productivity represents the opportunity cost of a company’s on-boarding process.
 With sales turnover at just under 40%, and 29% of these people being new hires, the statistics prove it.

 In our sales consulting work, we recently reviewed this topic with 736 new hires in 12 industries.

 Orientation- Ensure the new hire has a world class first day.
 Our study showed over 2/3 of new hires expressed dissatisfaction with their first day because their Manager was too busy to give them the required attention.
 The disgruntled participants said their first day meetings were cut short, they ended up getting pawned off on others and left day 1 feeling disengaged.

 Fix: Start new hires on Friday not Monday.
 Seems simple; often overlooked.

 Guide- The new hires told us that a detailed onboarding plan that separated Doing vs. Knowing made their first 6 months more impactful.